yejinjkim/yejinjkim.github.io/index.md

 Houston, Texas 77030

 **Yejin Kim** is an assistant professor in the School of Biomedical Informatics at University of Texas Health Science Center (UTHealth) and a founding member of [Center for Secure Artificial Intelligence for Healthcare](https://sbmi.uth.edu/safe/) since 2018.
-Her research interest is on data mining and machine learning for healthcare applications, particularly computational phenotyping with electronic health records (EHRs).
+Her research interest is on data mining and machine learning for healthcare applications, particularly treatment effect estimation, network representation, and computational phenotyping.

 She received her Ph.D. in Computer Science at Pohang University of Science and Technology ([Big data and Artificial Intelligence Lab](https://sites.google.com/site/postechdm/)) and B.S in Industrial Engineering at Pohang University of Science and Technology.
-She was a visiting scholar at University of California San Diego advised by Dr. Xiaoqian Jiang.
+She was a visiting scholar at University of California San Diego.

 ## Research Interests
 - Heterogeneous treatment effect analysis
 - Computational phenotyping with longitudinal data
 - Sequential decision making models
+- Knowledge graph representation

+## News
+- Top 10% most cited PLoS One article in 2016
+- Selected as AAIC highlighted poster in 2020
+- Vaccine and Alzheimer studies submitted in AAIC was covered in CNN and NPR (2020)
+-
 ## Service

 - Reviewer, JAMA Open Network, Nature Scientific Reports, J. Biomedical Informatics, J. Am.
 Medical Informatics, Knowledge and Information Syste